Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 • Summer/High Humidity: Maximize upper ventilation and consider installing a small, safety-caged box fan (with protected cords) to actively pull warm, moist, ammonia-laden air out of the coop, especially at night.

 • Winter/Cold Weather: Never seal your coop completely.
 While you want to prevent drafts at roost level, high-level vents must remain open year-round.
-This continuous airflow is necessary to evacuate water vapor and ammonia gas, protecting your birds from dangerous air quality (Target $ <25 \text{ ppm} $ ammonia).
-A damp, sealed coop is more dangerous than a cold, dry, well-ventilated one.
+This continuous airflow is necessary to evacuate water vapor and ammonia gas, protecting your birds from dangerous air quality (Target $<25 \text{ ppm}$ ammonia).
+A damp, sealed coop is more dangerous than a cold, dry, well-ventilated one, a common challenge when keeping coops dry in damp UK climates.

 Second Tier: Mastering the Deep Litter Method